-The Company is in the process of updating its existing Internal Capital Adequacy and Assessment Process ("ICAAP") in order to prepare its first Internal Capital Adequacy and Risk Assessment ("ICARA") Process, through which it will ensure full alignment with the IFR & IFD framework and the Cyprus Law 165(I)/2021 on the Prudential Supervision of CIFs.
-This will form the basis of the Company's Pillar II requirements that the Company views as the additional amount of capital and liquidity it needs to hold against any risks that are not covered by Pillar I.
+The Company prepared its first Internal Capital Adequacy and Risk Assessment ("ICARA") Process based on the audited data of 31 December 2021, through which ensures full alignment with the IFR & IFD framework and the Cyprus Law 165(I)/2021 on the Prudential Supervision of CIFs.
+This forms the basis of the Company's Pillar II requirements that the Company views as the additional amount of capital and liquidity it needs to hold against any risks that are not covered by Pillar I. Also, it is noted that during the second semester of 2023, the Company will review and update its existing ICARA Report using the 31st of March 2023 as a reference date (to better reflect data after the merge with BOCAM).